eugene-sakwa/yolo/explanation.md

 - **Variable Usage:** Employ variables extensively for flexibility and maintainability.
 - **Modularization:** Modularize Terraform scripts for reusability and scalability.
 - **Documentation:** Provide comprehensive documentation for scripts, detailing purpose, usage, and dependencies.

-### Conclusion
-By seamlessly integrating Terraform and Ansible, we can automate environment setup efficiently, ensuring consistency and scalability while adhering to infrastructure as code (IaC) principles.